-constituted almost half of this year's case law with twelve cases.11 The Department of Agriculture (U.S. Forest Service [USFS]) was a defendant in five cases.
-The Department of Transportation (Federal Aviation Administration [FAA] and Federal Highway Administration [FHWA] were involved in four cases.12 The Federal Energy Regulatory Commission (FERC) was involved in three cases and the Council on Environmental Quality (CEQ), Nuclear Regulatory Commission (NRC) and Tennessee Valley Authority (TVA) were each the defendant in one case.
+The Department of Interior (Bureau of Energy Management [BOEM], Bureau of Land Management [BLM], Bureau of Safety and Environmental Enforcement [BSEE], U.S. Fish and Wildlife Service [FWS], Lands and Mineral Management, National Park Service [NPS], and the Office of Surface Mining and Reclamation Enforcement [OSMRE]) constituted almost half of this year's case law with twelve cases.3 The Department of Agriculture (United States Forest Service [USFS]) was a defendant in five cases.
+The Department of Transportation (Federal Aviation Administration [FAA] and Federal Highway Administration [FHWA] were involved in four cases.4 The Federal Energy Regulatory Commission (FERC) was involved in three cases and the Council on Environmental Quality (CEQ), U.S. Nuclear Regulatory Commission (NRC) and Tennessee Valley Authority (TVA) were defendants in one case, each.